tmralmeida/deepstream-app/README.md

 # deepstream-app
-This repo includes 2 examples of deepstream applications based on NVIDIA applications.
+This repo includes 2 examples of deepstream applications based on NVIDIA examples.

 # Prerequisites